-OSG is expected to beneficially own approximately 33% of our outstanding common stock immediately after the completion of this offering, assuming that the underwriters do not exercise their over-allotment option.
-As a result of its ownership of our common stock, OSG may be able to influence our business, including the outcome of any vote of our stockholders.
+OSG is expected to beneficially own approximately 47% of our outstanding common stock immediately after the completion of this offering, assuming that the underwriters do not exercise their over-allotment option.
+As a result of its ownership of our common stock, OSG will be able to influence matters requiring the approval of our stockholders, including the nomination and election of directors and the outcome of any corporate transactions or other matters submitted to our stockholders for approval, such as potential mergers or acquisitions, asset sales and other significant transactions.